-Welcome to Platform Thinking!
+Welcome to Platform Strategy!

 Now, let’s talk about change.
 The world is changing.
 Systems are organized around models of dissemination of information.
 For much of the industrial age, information was disseminated in hierarchies and our organization structures as well as business flows represented that.

 In the networked age, information is organized on a network.
 This calls for a new model of business (and society).

 To stay updated with the latest posts, sign up here

 We need a new model for thinking in a world of Networks.

 The basis of competition, also, is shifting from creation of products leveraging a supply chain to the architecting of an ecosystem of players around a platform.